 As well as learning about the history of our locality, we also teach children about events in the past both here in the UK and beyond to help them understand how events in the past have shaped our lives and the world we live in.
 We want to give children a secure knowledge of the chronology of history from the first peoples to now, whilst also enabling them to have deeper learning experiences of some of the more significant turning points in national and global world history.

-To enrich children’s learning, we aim to provide memorable experiences for the children which deepen their understanding of historical periods, whether through visitors into school (such as a workshop by a Stone Age elder and a talk by a World War 2 evacuee) or through visits to museums (including York’s Jorvik Centre and DIG archaeology adventure, as well as the Beamish living museum).
+To enrich children’s learning, we aim to provide memorable experiences for the children which deepen their understanding of historical periods, whilst also making the most of our local environment.
+Examples include developing links to local museums (Tullie House), as well as visits to important historical places in the area, such as Hadrian’s Wall and the Beamish Living Museum.
+We also welcome visitors into school (such as a workshop by a Stone Age elder and a talk by a World War 2 evacuee) or through trips (including York’s Jorvik Centre and DIG archaeology adventure).

 At Temple Sowerby CE Primary School, history is taught through a carefully planned series of termly or half-termly topics, following a 4-year rolling programme that ensures complete National Curriculum coverage.
 Because of our mixed-age classes, children are not always taught historical events in chronological order; however, through revisiting past topics and making lots of links between them, children are able to establish clear narratives within and across the periods they study.

 As well as bespoke lessons, other cross-curricular opportunities arise regularly, whether through the use of timelines in maths, to the use of maps and atlases when learning about different world civilisations.